holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.4.md

 ---

 ::: intro
-For existing hApps that were written for Holochain 0.3, here's the guide to get you upgraded to 0.4.
+For existing hApps that are currently using Holochain 0.3, here's the guide to get you upgraded to 0.4.

 NOTE: [Holonix](/get-started/install-advanced/), our developer shell environment, has also been updated.
-We're no longer supporting the old Holonix for Holochain 0.4 and beyond, so you'll need to [upgrade to the new Holonix](/resources/upgrade/upgrade-new-holonix/) at the same time!
+We're not supporting the old Holonix for Holochain 0.4 and beyond, so you'll need to [upgrade to the new Holonix](/resources/upgrade/upgrade-new-holonix/) at the same time if you haven't already!
 :::

 ## Quick instructions

 To upgrade your hApp written for Holochain 0.3, follow these steps:

-1. Follow the [Holonix upgrade guide](/resources/upgrade/upgrade-new-holonix/) to update to the newest Holonix command-line developer environment (we're dropping support for the old Holonix in the 0.4 series).
+1. Check whether your `flake.nix` contains `github:holochain/holonix`.
+If it does, then you can continue to the next step.
+Otherwise it will contain `github:holochain/holochain`.
+If so, then follow the [Holonix upgrade guide](/resources/upgrade/upgrade-new-holonix/) to update to the newest Holonix command-line developer environment (we're not providing a 0.4 version of Holochain through the old Holonix).
-2. Update your project's package dependencies ([see below](#update-your-package-dependencies)).
-3. Enter the project's Holonix shell by navigating to the project's root folder and entering:
+2. Update your `flake.nix` to use the 0.4 version of Holochain by changing the version number in the line `holonix.url = "github:holochain/holonix?ref=main-0.3"` from 0.3 to 0.4.
+This will take effect later when you enter a new Nix shell.
+It's important to update your Nix flake lock at this point, to ensure you benefit from the cache we provide:

     ```shell
     nix develop